afroisalreadyinu/django-drapes/readme.rst

 require
 -------

-require is a decorator for checking permissions on an incoming request to a controller.
-It accepts keyword arguments with key referring to either to user (accessed through request.user) or the positional or keyword arguments of a view function, and value referring to a string corresponding to the permission.
+require checks permissions on an incoming request to a controller.
+Just like validate, it accepts keyword arguments with key referring either to user (accessed through request.user) or the positional or keyword arguments of a view function.
+Value must be a string corresponding to the permission.
 What the permission refers to is determined in the following order: